 What has the IoT got to do with wearables?

 Well, everything.
-Smartwatches, fitness trackers, action cameras and most items we consider as wearables are all objects that can send the data they're recording about your daily life up to the cloud for processing.
-And there are plenty of them, such as smartglasses, that are looking to pull all sorts of relevant online information back down the other way.
+Smartwatches, fitness trackers, action cams, smart clothes, and most of the items we consider as wearables are all objects that can send the data they're recording about your daily life up to the cloud for processing.
+On the other hand, there are also wearables, like smartglasses, that are looking to push all sorts of relevant online information back down the other way.

-These things may have started off as fairly dumb pedometers but with so many sensors on board and almost everything Wi-Fi-enabled, almost all wearables have become IoT objects in their own right.
+Wearables may have started off as fairly dumb pedometers but with so many sensors on board now and almost all of them Wi-Fi-enabled, wearables have become IoT objects in their own right.

-Smartwatches (and fitness trackers too such as the Misfit Flash) can be set up to control your Nest thermostat, as well as Spotify playlists, smart locks, and smart lightbulbs, right from your wrist.
+Smartwatches (and even fitness trackers such as the Misfit Flash) can be set up to control your Nest thermostat, as well as Spotify playlists, smart locks, and smart lightbulbs, right from your wrist.

 Is it a good idea for all the objects out there to be smart?

 There are some big upsides.
 Automation of the world around us has been a fairly positive thing so far.
 Since the industrial revolution, our standard of living has got a whole lot better and, if we can get more of our possessions to pick up some of those monotonous daily tasks – especially in ways uniquely tailored to us – then that leaves us with more time to do the things we like.
-You know, like checking Facebook a bit more often.
+You know, like going outside.
+Remember that?

 We'll have more time, there'll be less wastage, which should mean spending less money, and with far better health and fitness systems in place, we'll lead longer, safer lives too.
 So: more leisure, more living, more money; sounds good.